 - Shredded coconut

-- Change the pudding flavor or use a sugar-free variety
+- Change the pudding flavor such as strawberry or cheesecake.
+You can also use a sugar-free variety.

 - Fat-free whipped topping